grycap/im/doc/source/dashboard.rst

 .. _figure_dash_site:
 .. figure:: images/dash_site.png

-   Fig 6.
+   Fig 8.
 Select Cloud Provider and Image.

 Infrastructures
 ^^^^^^^^^^^^^^^^

-This page will show the list of infrastructures deployed by the current user (:ref:`Fig. 7 <figure_dash_inf_list>`).
-The first column shows the name set by the user on infrastructure creation, then shows the ID assinged by the IM service, third column shows the current status of the infrastructure, fourth show the list of VMs with their IDs and finally appears a button with a set of actions to perform to it (:ref:`Fig. 8 <figure_dash_inf_actions>`).
+This page will show the list of infrastructures deployed by the current user (:ref:`Fig. 9 <figure_dash_inf_list>`).
+The first column shows the name set by the user on infrastructure creation, then shows the ID assinged by the IM service, third column shows the Cloud type where the infrastructure was deployed, next column shows information about the Cloud provider, fifth column shows the current status of the infrastructure, sixth one shows the list of VMs with their IDs and finally appears a button with a set of actions to perform to it (:ref:`Fig. 10 <figure_dash_inf_actions>`).
+Columns "Cloud Type" and "Cloud Info" were added in version 2.2.0, infrastructures launched with previous versions will have both columns empty.

 .. _figure_dash_inf_list:
 .. figure:: images/dash_inf_list.png

-   Fig 7.
+   Fig 9.
 List of infrastructures.

 .. _figure_dash_inf_actions:
 .. figure:: images/dash_inf_actions.png

-   Fig 8.
+   Fig 10.
 List of infrastructure Actions.

 **List of Actions**:

 * Add nodes: The Add nodes action enables to add new VMs to the users' deployment.
-As depicted in :ref:`Fig. 9 <figure_dash_add_nodes>` it will show the list of different types of nodes currently deployed in the infrastructure and the user have to set the number of nodes of each type he wants to deploy.
+As depicted in :ref:`Fig. 11 <figure_dash_add_nodes>` it will show the list of different types of nodes currently deployed in the infrastructure and the user have to set the number of nodes of each type he wants to deploy.

 .. _figure_dash_add_nodes:
 .. figure:: images/dash_add_nodes.png

-   Fig 9.
+   Fig 11.
 Add nodes page.

 * Show template: This action shows the original TOSCA template submitted to create the infrastructure.